volkanakkus/nuxt-tradingview/README.md

 ## Documentation

-We're preparing the documentation and playground, ==it will be added soon==
+We're preparing the documentation and playground, it will be added soon.

 ## Quick Setup